 Purchase tickets for the family show, which are $19 for an adult, $15 for a University Park student, and $19 for a person 18 and younger.
 A grant from the University Park Student Fee Board makes Penn State student prices possible.

-The live-action musical production, based on the 1938 award-winning book by Richard and Florence Atwater, tells the story of an Oklahoma house painter and his wife who find themselves the unlikely owners of a pair of penguins.
+The live-action musical production, based on the 1938 award-winning book by Richard and Florence Atwater, tells the story of a house painter and his wife who find themselves the unlikely owners of a pair of penguins.

 As the birds grow, become smitten with each other and multiply, Mr. Popper decides to turn the brood into a circus act.
-Over time, though, he realizes a circus in the southern plains is no place for cold-climate creatures.
+Over time, though, he realizes a circus is no place for cold-climate creatures.
 So, he hatches a plan to make a new home for them at the North Pole.

 “Children may wish the birds were real, but Nick Barnes’ ingenious life-size puppets … may be the next-best thing,” wrote a reviewer for The New York Times.

 “Mr. Popper’s Penguins,” produced by Casa Mañana by arrangement with Kenny Wax Family Entertainment and TC Beech, features human actors, performing penguin puppets and original songs.